-With instances of contract modifications to financial liabilities expected to increase as a result of the COVID-19 pandemic, this short guide outlines the accounting requirements of IFRS 9 Financial Instruments and illustrates their application with an example.
+With instances of contract modifications to financial liabilities common in times of uncertainty, this short guide outlines the accounting requirements of IFRS 9 Financial Instruments and illustrates their application with an example.
 Aimed at non-banking entities, it discusses the accounting for contract modifications to financial liabilities only.

 This ICAEW Know-How was created by the Financial Reporting Faculty.

-Loan repayment holidays, interest waivers and other renegotiations of debt finance will be an increasingly common occurrence for entities as a result of the global pandemic.
-Particularly for those that have not dealt with such scenarios previously, accounting for these contract modifications may present challenges.
+Loan repayment holidays, interest waivers and other renegotiations of debt finance are a common occurrence for entities particularly in times of uncertainty.
+For those that have not dealt with such scenarios previously, accounting for these contract modifications may present challenges.
 It is also worth noting that accounting requirements for non-substantial modifications of financial liabilities were clarified with the introduction of IFRS 9 Financial Instruments, effective since 2018, and may represent a change compared to treatments applied previously.

 Is it a modification or not?